-Orencia (Abatacept) slows the progress of rheumatoid arthritis, but can also have serious side effects.
+Orencia (abatacept) slows the progress of rheumatoid arthritis, but can also cause serious side effects.

-- The IV infusion form of Orencia (Abatacept) can cause a reaction, which ranges from a slight itching or warm feeling to more serious complications like low blood pressure and chest pain.
+- The IV infusion form of Orencia (abatacept) can cause a reaction, which ranges from a slight itching or warm feeling to more serious side effects such as low blood pressure and chest pain.

-Orencia (Abatacept) is called a DMARD, a disease-modifying antirheumatic drug.
-It prevents your body from activating cells that cause inflammation.
+Orencia (abatacept) is a biologic DMARD (disease-modifying anti-rheumatic drug) - sometimes just called a "biologic".
+It prevents your body from activating the cells that cause inflammation.